FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 Registry

-> Name
+> NAI
 >
->> The name of the identifier.
-Names are listed in sorted order, case insensitive.
+>> The Network Access Identifier in {{RFC7542}} format.
+Names are lowercase, and are listed in sorted order.
 >
-> Prefix
+> Method Type
 >
->> A boolean true/false flag indicating if this name is a prefix.
->
-> Description
->
->> Description of the use-cases for this identifier.
+>> The EAP method name, taken from the "Description" field of the EAP "Method Types" registry.
 >
 > Reference
 >